A Single View of Marriage |

 Porn ≠ Love and Beauty (doesn't equate)

-Quoting directly from mychainsaregone.org, "porn is wrong because it tells lies."
+Quoting from mychainsaregone.org, "Porn is wrong because it tells lies."
 But it's more accurate to say it insinuates lies, because beliefs or assumptions stem from what porn unabashedly displays:

 It touts the pleasures of sin, but 'conveniently' omits the consequences.
 And because it has such a false understanding of the human body, porn is lying about God Himself, for we are made in His image.
 It objectifies women; it distorts sexuality so that it doesn't match or build healthy relations, but erodes them by destroying trust, betraying commitment, and undermining self-esteem.
 It also typically contains no kissing, no intimacy, no love; just animalistic, self-gratifying acts of sex.